openstax/napkin-notes/dante/class_summaries_for_assignments_api.md

 # Class summaries for assignments

 Current, stats are shown in the `GET /api/plans/:id` route when the plan is published.
-I propose, instead, to display stats only in a `GET /api/plans/:id/stats` route.
+I propose, instead, to display stats only in the `GET /api/plans/:id/events`, as well as in a new `GET /api/plans/:id/review` route.
 That way, we separate the route for reading the plan settings and the route for viewing the stats.
-This also makes it so the FE has to call only one route (the stats route) in order to display the class summary pages.
+This also makes it so the FE has to call only one route per page displayed.

-The stats route will be called from the calendar and from the class summary pages.
-It will contain the output of the CalculateTaskPlanStats routine, augmented to also include how many students picked each multiple choice answer (for each exercise step), as well as the "big movers", "struggling" and "getting it" students.
+The events route will be called from the calendar.
+It will contain the output of the CalculateTaskPlanStats routine.
+The review route will be called from the class summary for an assignment and will contain the output of CalculateTaskPlanStats routine, augmented to also include how many students picked each multiple choice answer (for each exercise).

-Alternatively, we can create the `stats` route and a `detailed_stats` route.
-`stats` would display what is currently shown in `GET /api/plans/:id`, while `detailed_stats` would display the new structure, with the fields necessary for the class summary.

-`GET /api/plans/:id/stats`
+`GET /api/plans/:id/review`
 ```JSON
 {
     "type": "object",